COVID-19 (Coronavirus) Community Information

 - Thorough sanitization of high traffic/touch areas

-- Auburn Homes & Services leadership continues to meet daily to assess the situation and provide the best possible care and protection using evidence-based practices.
+- Auburn Homes & Services leadership continues to meet to assess the situation and provide the best possible care and protection using evidence-based practices.
 Regular updates and information from the Centers for Disease Control (CDC) and the MDH help to guide AHS’s direction and practices.
 We will continue to take all the necessary steps to keep residents and staff safe.

 Q. What is Auburn Homes & Services (AHS) coronavirus (COVID-19) protocol?